RolandMarchand/lazarus-manor/static/posts/plot-outline/template.md

 - [ ] Does the protagonist fully commit to their decision?

-- [ ] Does the decision consists of taking difficult sacrifices?
+- [ ] Does the decision consist of taking difficult sacrifices?

 - [ ] Do the readers get to feel the emotional toll of the protagonist's decision in a long-thorough sequel?